jainammshah12/CodeToGive_RQMO_9/README.md

 - [Jainam Shah](https://github.com/jainammshah12)
 - [Fiza Razvi](https://github.com/fizarazvi)

-Your efforts are greatly appreciated! 🙌

 ## Contributing

 We welcome contributions!
-If you would like to contribute to METRICSTICS, please read our [contribution guidelines](CONTRIBUTING.md).
+If you would like to contribute to Diagnosis Quest, please read our [contribution guidelines](CONTRIBUTING.md).

 ## License